Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 The Republicans need to take Barack Hussein Obama on, throw his positions right back at him, unravel his BS and advance American principles.

-For example, his speech yesterday, and it was it was actually embarrassingly bad when you realize that you you watch it, you realize it's being given by president.
+For example, his speech yesterday, and it was actually embarrassingly bad when you realized that you watch it, you realize it was being given by president.

-And you know he could never give that speech at nighttime.
+And you know, he could never have given that speech at nighttime.

 He could not have given that speech from the Oval Office.